Pooja-Arumugam/Prediction-of-diseases/README.md

 ## Notes
 - Update the dataset path in the notebook to match your local/Google Drive structure.
 - Use GPU acceleration for significantly faster training.
+## Impact
+- Healthcare Support – Provides a scalable way to pre-screen large volumes of medical images, helping radiologists and doctors focus on high-priority cases.
+- Early Intervention – Timely detection can lead to earlier treatment, improving recovery rates and reducing severe complications.
+- Accessibility – Can be deployed in remote or under-resourced areas where access to medical experts is limited.
+- Educational Value – Demonstrates how transfer learning and CNN architectures (like ResNet50) can be applied to medical datasets, serving as a learning resource for other developers and  students.
+- Foundation for Further Research – Can be extended with larger datasets, more disease classes, or advanced architectures (EfficientNet, Vision Transformers) to push accuracy even further.